 PPT may share information internally and across offices for its business purposes and the other purposes described in this Policy.

-PPT may share information, including personal information, with third parties and their services (including without limitation, Google Analytics, Google Tag Manager, Google Search Console, AdWords, AdRoll, Facebook and LinkedIn) to conduct our business or to provide or improve our products or services, including to deliver services to you at your request or to help PPT market or advertise to clients and potential clients.
+PPT may share information, including personal information, with third parties and their services (including without limitation, Google Analytics, Google Tag Manager, Google Search Console, AdWords, AdRoll, Facebook, and LinkedIn) to conduct our business or to provide or improve our products or services, including to deliver services to you at your request or to help PPT market or advertise to clients and potential clients.
 Personal information will never be shared with third parties for their independent, direct marketing purposes.
 PPT also may determine it is necessary or appropriate, under law, litigation, subpoena, request from a governmental authority, or otherwise, for PPT to disclose your information, including personal information, to third parties.
 We also may disclose information about you, but only as permitted under applicable law, if we determine that disclosure is reasonably necessary to enforce your, PPT’s, or others’ interests and rights.
 Additionally, in the event of a potential or completed reorganization, merger, or sale of PPT, we may transfer any and all information we collect to relevant third parties.

 Protection of Collected Information

 PPT takes the security and protection of your information seriously.
-We implement reasonable digital and physical safeguards designed to comply with applicable law and to protect information that we collect from unintended or unauthorized disclosure.
-This may include, when applicable and reasonable, storing data in locations with physical security measures, using software, encryption and other digital measures to secure data, and obtaining assurances from third parties that may have access to your information.
+We implement reasonable digital and physical safeguards designed to comply with applicable law and to protect the information that we collect from unintended or unauthorized disclosure.
+This may include, when applicable and reasonable, storing data in locations with physical security measures, using software, encryption, and other digital measures to secure data, and obtaining assurances from third parties that may have access to your information.
 We retain the information we collect as necessary for our business purposes, to achieve the purposes for which we collect the information, and to comply with applicable law.
 Despite these measures, no information or digital system is completely secure, so we cannot guarantee the absolute security of your information.
 Further, we are not responsible for the security of information you transmit to us over networks that we do not control, including the Internet or wireless networks.

 The Digital Media are controlled and operated by PPT or its service providers from the United States.
 We may transfer or store the information we collect in the United States to or in other countries where we or our service providers have facilities, which may not be your country of residence.
 These countries may have data privacy and protection laws and regulations that differ from those in your country.